terrestris/shogun-admin/README.md

 └── …
 ```

-you can simply mount the `shogun-admin` into your docker-compose environment:
+You can simply mount the `shogun-admin` into your docker-compose environment:

 ```yml
 shogun-admin: